Constructing climate-resilient hatcheries for endangered sea turtles in the Philippines

 Completed hatcheries.

-With the support of WWF’s Wildlife Adaptation Innovation Fund, the Large Marine Vertebrates Research Institute (LAMAVE) partnered with Duli Beach Resort, a member of the El Nido Marine Turtle Conservation Network, to construct three climate-resilient hatcheries in different nesting beaches in El Nido.
-Constructed out of concrete and partially buried in the sand, these hatcheries were designed to protect nests from weather and climate-related threats and include weather stations and sensors to monitor the nests’ temperatures in real-time.
+With the support of WWF’s Wildlife Adaptation Innovation Fund, the Large Marine Vertebrates Research Institute (LAMAVE) partnered with Duli Beach Resort, a member of the El Nido Marine Turtle Conservation Network, to construct three climate-resilient hatcheries in three sea turtle nesting beaches in El Nido.
+Two of the three beaches were previously unmonitored and were chosen with consideration of where illegal egg poaching was still prominent.
+Constructed out of concrete by local crew and partially buried in the sand, these hatcheries were designed to protect nests from weather and climate-related threats and include weather stations and sensors to monitor the nests’ temperatures in real-time.
+The sensors were also used to compare temperatures across the hatcheries, including the shaded and unshaded sections of each hatchery.